In the context of regression analysis, what is a residual, and wh... | Study Prep in Pearson+

 D

-A residual is the average of observed values; a positive residual means the data are normally distributed.
+A residual is the sum of the observed and predicted values (); a positive residual means the predicted value is greater than the observed value.

 Verified step by step guidance